aaditya/neie/README.md

 ## Plans

+> Will change the repository too.

+> Keep overall dependencies to minumum.

+> Open source it.

 > Rework the entire project to core Node based setup.

-> ReDo the front end later.
+> Rework the front end and migrate from angularJS.

-## Installation and Running
+## Installation and Running (please don't)

 > npm i

 > npm start

 ## Current Status

-> modules/forms.js is the post routes for profile/project save

 > ~~rest all is already working~~